Exploring The Concept Of Narcissistic Supply

 Through therapy, participants may develop healthier perceptions of self-worth independent of the manipulations of an individual with narcissistic traits.
 Therapy may help to foster resilience in these participants, enabling them to break free from the narcissistic supply cycle and establish healthier relationships.

-Narcissism can have negative effects for not only the person with narcissistic tendencies but also everyone around them.
+Narcissism can have negative effects not only for the person with narcissistic tendencies but also for everyone around them.
 To complicate matters, those impacted by narcissistic abuse might be hesitant to seek professional help, especially in person.
 They may be embarrassed about their behaviors or feel nervous about discussing their experience with a stranger.
 Online therapy may help put individuals at ease when they discuss sensitive topics.
 Internet-based therapy might also be more convenient since it can often be scheduled at any time, day or night.

 Online therapy is also supported by clinical research in the field of psychology.
 Studies have proven internet-based treatment to be effective for a range of mental health concerns, including personality disorders.